-The Forum will work with relevant partner agencies and suppliers to ensure that safe and separated footpaths and cycleways are provided to and within major employment areas, with adequate and suitable cycle parking, to help reduce traffic movements.
+Safe and separated footpaths and cycleways must be provided to and within major employment areas, with adequate and suitable cycle parking, to help reduce traffic movements.
+See also CHC2 below.

 Policy COC2 - Public transport to the Northern Gateway (Oxford North)